chimera-linux/cports/Packaging.md

   installed in the build container itself rather than target sysroot, even if cross compiling.
 Typically contains runnable tools.
 This is not installed during stage 0 bootstrap, since they come from the host.
+* `install_if` *(list)* A list of package names or version constraints that must be satisfied in order for this package to auto-install (i.e. if all packages in this list are installed, this one will also be installed).
+  This is basically the reverse of a "recommends" feature.
+You should always include at least one versioned constraint.
 * `maintainer` *(str)* This one is not mandatory but is highly recommended.
   A template with no `maintainer` field is orphaned.
 No package in the `main` section of the `cports` collection must be orphaned.